DomiKamu/OhmerPrems/README.md

 ---

-"***OhmerPrems***" subdirectory hosts either free/full version (built package is strictly identical), but without personal license key, some modules work as free/trial version (with limitations, depending the module), for evaluation purposes.
-Except "free for everyone" modules, other modules require a personal (paid-once) license V2 keyfile to work as full unlimited.
+"***OhmerPrems***" subdirectory hosts either free/full version (built package is strictly identical), but without personal license key, some modules operate as "free/trial" (with limitations, depending the module), for evaluation purposes.
+Except "free for everyone" modules, other modules require a personal (paid-once) license V2 keyfile to operate as full unlimited.
 The license V2 keyfile is delivered by email exclusively after PayPal payment confirmation.

 ---